 Sitting quietly, each person practices within the tradition that is most heartfelt.
 There is both deep respect for the paths we and others are on, and a sense that we are all engaging the core or common denominator of Buddhist practice.
 Some of our members identify with no particular tradition and study with no teacher outside our center; others maintain links to teachers and styles of practice found elsewhere.
 No one seems to "represent" any particular school, and in discussions over tea, we find both genuine differences of approach and lots of common ground.

 The services at our center are characterized by simplicity.
 Meditation is framed by a bow and the lighting of candle and incense.
-On Sundays, brief chanting begins and ends the service.
-Sittings run 20-35 minutes on Sundays and Tuesdays, punctuated by walking meditation.
-Sundays and Tuesdays have readings in the second sitting session.
-Instruction (or review), along with teaching or discussion is available Wednesdays.
-Month long classes are also offered four times a year.
+Brief chanting begins and ends the service.
+Sittings run 20-35 minutes , punctuated by walking meditation.
+There is a short reading in the second sitting session.
+Instruction (or review), along with teaching or discussion is available via Zoom on Wednesdays.
+Month long classes are also offered four times a year, in cooperation with UC's Communiversity.

 Whether you are just beginning to explore meditation or have been practicing for years, you are welcome to join us in quiet sitting, in which. little by little, so much can be discovered and resolved.